fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   Josh is our [Ford/MDF Technology Exchange Fellow][jt1].
 As the former Campaign Director for OpenMedia, Josh is a seasoned digital rights strategist and policy expert.

 ---

-: ### Dayton Young

-  #### Product Director

-  [Dayton](https://www.linkedin.com/in/daytonyoung/) is our Product Director.
-Prior to joining FFTF, he developed and managed a variety of digital products for companies like EA and Disney / ABC Television Group.
-He is excited to help protect internet freedom.

----
 [tc0]: /img/page/aboutus/teampic/tiff.png
 [tc1]: http://www.opencongress.org/
 [tc2]: http://getmiro.com/